Research

 We study the consequences of immigrant enfranchisement by exploiting Romania’s accession to the EU in 2007, which granted municipal election voting rights to Romanian immigrants in Italy.
 We conduct an event-study analysis at the municipality-by-year level and reach three key findings.
 First, we find that the enfranchisement of Romanian immigrants leads to an increase in the likelihood of electing a Romanian-born councilor in municipal elections, with higher increases for municipalities expecting a competitive election.
 Using an instrumented difference-in-differences approach, we find the increase in representation is driven by enfranchisement of the preexisting population and not by new Romanian arrivals following the accession.
 Second, we find that social capital among Romanian immigrants increases after 2007, indicating that the effect of enfranchisement extends beyond political representation to integration.
 However, despite the increase in representation and social capital, we find that immigrant presence increases the likelihood of a right-leaning party victory, raises municipal spending on public security, and lowers spending on social programs.
 This suggests that natives’ backlash against immigrant presence plays a bigger role in determining the winning party than the existence of a newly enfranchised immigrant community.

 with Brian Knight.
 NBER working paper 30393.
-(Revise and Resubmit, Journal of Public Economics)
+(Conditionally Accepted, Journal of Public Economics)

 This paper develops a new approach to detecting electoral fraud.
 Our context involves repeaters, individuals voting in multiple states in the U.S. during 19th Century Congressional Elections.
 Given high travel times, and the associated difficulties of voting in multiple states on the same day, we exploit the staggered introduction of holding federal elections on the first Tuesday after the first Monday in November (1T1M).
 The key finding is that county-level turnout rates fell when the closest neighboring state coordinated on 1T1M.
 This result is consistent with 1T1M adoption making repeating more difficult.
 In terms of mechanisms, the pattern is stronger in states that had not yet adopted the secret ballot, consistent with the secret ballot itself reducing voter fraud.
 The pattern is also driven by smaller population counties, consistent with repeaters particularly inflating turnout rates in these places.